How to Get the Kids Cooking for Father's Day

 Father's Day is one of those holidays where homemade anything runs high on the list of appreciated gifts.
-That's why it's worth corralling the kids and have your team make or bake something that does triple-duty: It's a fun Father's Day activity, a display of love and affection, and meal (or snack or dessert) all rolled into one.
+That's why it's worth corralling the kids and having your team make or bake something that does triple-duty: It's a fun Father's Day activity, a display of love and affection, and a meal (or snack or dessert) all rolled into one.

 For the dad who likes to enjoy his day relaxing and snacking on tidbits here and there, make the Father's Day cooking project a snack.
 Try a soft pretzels to go with a favorite beer, or even nachos for a family game or movie.
 Older children who like to cook can pull together simple recipes more dependent on measurement and assembly lightly supervised.
 The youngest of helpers can tackle tasks like stirring or measuring and adding dry ingredients.

 An over-the-top sandwich may be just what some dads crave.
 If the dad in your household is one, he'll appreciate the special status of sandwiches like a fried shrimp po' boy or a Sloppy Joe with Vietnamese influences.
 Or maybe sliders are his favorite?
 Little kids will enjoy assembling the sandwiches, while older ones can tackle simple cooking tasks.
 Deep-frying shrimp is best reserved for adults or the most experienced of younger cooks (with supervision).

 Full Meal Deals